top of page

 Risk Aversion

 Japanese consumers are known for their risk-averse nature, often opting for well-established brands over new entrants.
 This behaviour is influenced by their high score on Hofstede’s Uncertainty Avoidance Index.
-To overcome this, foreign brands must provide clear, detailed information about their products and build a reputation for reliability and quality.
+To overcome this, foreign brands must provide clear and detailed information about their products and establish a reputation for reliability and quality.
+Japan continues to score 92 out of 100 in Hofstede’s Uncertainty Avoidance Index in 2025, one of the highest globally.

 Selective Buying Habits

 Space constraints in urban areas and a cultural inclination to avoid waste make Japanese consumers highly selective.
-They prefer high-quality, durable products and often consult reviews, friends, and comparison websites before purchasing.
-Brands must emphasize their value proposition, quality, and reliability to appeal to these discerning buyers.
+They prefer high-quality, durable products and often consult reviews, friends, and comparison websites before making a purchase.
+Brands must emphasise their value proposition, quality, and reliability to appeal to these discerning buyers.

 Strategies for Brand Growth in Japan